pkdone/practical-mongodb-aggregations-book/src/advert.md

 # ADVERT: Hardcopy Available To Purchase

-As part of the official MongoDB Inc. series of books, called _MongoDB Press_, paper and downloadable versions of this book are published by [Packt](https://www.packtpub.com/).
-The Packt version of the book includes extra information on some topics and two additional example chapters.
+As part of the official MongoDB Inc. series of books, titled [MongoDB Press](https://www.mongodb.com/developer/books/), a version of this book is published in both paper and downloadable formats by [Packt](https://www.packtpub.com/).
+The Packt versions of the book include additional information in each chapter, as well as two extra example chapters.

 &nbsp;